NVIDIA AI Enterprise 1.1 or later

 Validate that the content library is associated with the supervisor namespace; click on Add Content Library in the VM Service card.

-From the Add Content Library pop up, select the check box for the Subscribed Content Library, which will contain the VM Template to be used by NVIDIA AI Enterprise.
+From the Add Content Library pop-up, select the check box for the Subscribed Content Library, which will contain the VM Template to be used by NVIDIA AI Enterprise.

 The VM Template which is used by NVIDIA AI Enterprise is provided by VMware within the subscriber content library.

-DevOps Engineer(s) need access to the VM class to deploy a Tanzu Kubernetes cluster in the newly created namespace. vSphere IT Administrators must explicitly associate VM classes to any new namespaces where Tanzu Kubernetes cluster is deployed.
+DevOps Engineer(s) need access to the VM class to deploy a Tanzu Kubernetes cluster in the newly created namespace. vSphere IT Administrators must explicitly associate VM classes to any new namespaces where the Tanzu Kubernetes cluster is deployed.

 The DevOps Engineer will install the Kubernetes CLI Tools on a VM to interact with the Tanzu Kubernetes Grid cluster.
 This requires network access to the Tanzu cluster.
 Instruction for downloading and installing the Kubernetes CLI Tools for vSphere can be found here.